-Research supervisors will submit a yearly progress report to the Graduate and Research Committee on the work of the candidate.
+The Progress Monitoring Committee will submit a yearly progress report to the Graduate and Research Committee on the work of the candidate.
 Information to be provided in the progress report will include advancement of the research, development of discipline specific research skills and progress in expected outcomes (e.g. manuscripts for publication in peer-reviewed scientific journals).